orbitalchicken/Roadmap/Fixed.md

 All editions (post stable release of MATE/Cinnamon Editions)
 ------------------------------------------------------------
-	mdm: don't crash on GPUs not compatible with xrandr
+	mdm: don't crash on GPUs not compatible with xrandr mdm not setting the session name properly resulting in OnlyShowIn not working properly? https://github.com/linuxmint/mdm/issues/94
 	ubiquity: renamed dangerously ambiguous option "Replace $OS with Linux Mint" with "Erase the disk and install Linux Mint"
 	ubiquity: prevented apt-clone from corrupting APT sources in the event where the / partition is not formatted
 	mintinstall: don't let broken apps be installed
 	mintinstall: don't clear search entry when searching within a category
 	mintdrivers: cannot enable/install linux-firmware-nonfree for devices which require it http://wstaw.org/m/2014/06/14/plasma-desktopQq2306.png
+	mdm: in the German default login screen, the text “Bitte geben Sie Ihren Benutzernamen ein” runs out of bottom of the grey box
+	flash: mint-flashplugin-10.2 containing the non-SSE2 version of adobe flash is missing

 Cinnamon Edition
 ----------------